-My two-year old likes to eat every meal and snack as if he’s training for one of those eating competitions – shoving food into his mouth at a record pace.
-Since it was a Saturday, I let him have a little extra treat, and gave him one of those little bites muffin packs (yum!).
-Shortly after eating, I noticed he was struggling a bit to catch his breath.
+My two-year-old likes to eat every meal and snack as if he’s training for one of those eating competitions – shoving food into his mouth at record pace.
+Since it was a Saturday, I let him have a little extra treat and gave him one of those little bites muffin packs.
+Shortly after eating, I noticed he was struggling to catch his breath.

-It was clear he wasn’t fully choking, but for a kid as experienced at snacking as he is, it wasn’t normal.
-It scared me enough to have my first trip to the ER with my child.
-Terrifying.
+It was clear he wasn’t fully choking, but it scared me enough to have my first trip to the ER with my child.

 Thankfully, we were quickly discharged from the local hospital since his breathing was back to normal and his chest x-ray was clear.

 Once we were home, we decided to go outside and enjoy the first day of spring in the backyard and have some lunch.
-That’s when the real trouble began – suddenly my little guy was struggling to breath and wheezing.
+That’s when the real trouble began – suddenly, my little guy was struggling to breathe and wheezing.

-Knowing that we live ~30 minutes from a pediatric urgent care, we made the decision to skip the return ER visit in favor of going to the peds urgent care, as it’s one of the top children’s health systems in the country so we thought it best to head to the providers who know kids best.
-We hoped it was just some residual reaction from the morning episode and we’d be dismissed as overly cautious parents.
+Knowing that we live ~30 minutes from a pediatric urgent care, we made the decision to skip the return to ER in favor of going to the pediatrician closest to us.
+We hoped it was just some residual reaction from the morning episode, and I’d be dismissed as an overly cautious parent.
 That was not the case.

-After an exam and some nose suction to get mucus cleared out (sorry for the visual), we were told to go to the closest ER because his oxygen levels were low enough for them to be concerned, which was not the ER we had already been to earlier that morning.
+After an exam and some nose suction to get mucus cleared out, we were told to go to the closest ER because his oxygen levels were low enough for them to be concerned.

-I am, and probably always will be, awed by the resilience of our healthcare workers.
-These professionals have had the year from hell dealing with the COVID pandemic, and every single person we encountered that day, from techs to nurses to doctors, came in to our room with a smile and a dose of compassion as they tried their best to comfort an anxious mom and an antsy kid.
+The first and one of the main things I am, and probably always will be, is awed by the resilience of our healthcare workers.
+These professionals have been through hell with the COVID pandemic, and every single person we encountered that day, from techs to nurses to doctors, came into our room with a smile and a dose of compassion as they tried their best to comfort an anxious mom and an antsy kid.

-I know I went to 3 different health systems in one day, which is rare, and I know they all have different systems and databases that don’t talk to each other.
-But – I really wish they did.
-By visit 3, I was almost out of breath trying to explain our day and remember all of the things each doctor had said.
-I’m positive our process would have been streamlined if each provider was able to share their notes in real time.
-My role in that day should have mostly been “stressed out mom”, with maybe a bit of “Toddler wrangler”, but I also had to be the “information hub”.
+That day, I went to 3 different health systems in one day.
+They all have different EHRs that are not integrated with each other, but I really wish they were.
+By visit number three, I was almost out of breath trying to explain our day and remember all the things each doctor had said.
+I’m positive our process would have been better if each provider was able to share their notes in real-time.
+My role on that day should have mostly been “stressed out mom,” but I also had to be the “information hub”.
 What if I wasn’t able to be the information hub?
-While we all know family plays a critical role in care continuity, it shouldn’t be a requirement to high level care.
+While we all know family plays a critical role in care continuity, it shouldn’t be a requirement of receiving high-level care.

 Something I wasn’t very conscious of before I started working for CareAlign was how lacking health tech is for clinicians.
 Even with the most integrated EHR, each provider we saw had to click multiple times to do what seemed like simple tasks.
 Additionally, they had to do it while trying to get information from me and inputting it into multiple different screens.
-I can’t imagine how overloaded their brains are by the end of their shifts – I can barely type a text and talk to my husband about dinner – and none of that is impacting someone’s health.
+I can’t imagine how overloaded their brains are by the end of their shifts.